CtrlK

 Trigger Term Quality

-Includes a good set of natural trigger phrases: 'which agent', 'which skill', 'what tool should I use', 'help me choose', 'recommend agent', 'find the right tool'.
-These closely match what users would naturally say when seeking guidance on tool/agent selection.
+Includes a good set of natural trigger phrases users would actually say: 'which agent', 'which skill', 'what tool should I use', 'help me choose', 'recommend agent', 'find the right tool'.
+These cover common variations of how users would ask for help selecting tools.

 3 / 3